Napier Sabre

-The Napier Sabre is a British H-24-cylinder, liquid-cooled, sleeve valve, piston aero engine, designed by Major Frank Halford and built by D. Napier & Son during World War II.
+The Napier Sabre is a British H-24, liquid-cooled, sleeve valve, piston aero engine, designed by Major Frank Halford and built by D. Napier & Son during World War II.
 The engine evolved to become one of the most powerful inline piston aircraft engines in the world, developing from 2,200 hp in its earlier versions to 3500 hp in late-model prototypes.

 The first prototype powered by the Sabre was the Napier-Heston Racer, in an attempt to capture the world speed record.
 The first production aircraft to be powered by the Sabre were the Hawker Typhoon and Hawker Tempest.
 Other aircraft using the Sabre were early prototype and production variants of the Blackburn Firebrand, the Martin-Baker MB 3 prototype and a Hawker Fury prototype.
 The rapid introduction of jet engines after the war led to the quick demise of the Sabre, as there was less need for high power military piston aero engines and because Napier turned its attention to developing turboprop engines such as the Naiad and Eland.